 “If you’re not sure which light globes to get, it’s always a good idea to take the non-working globe with you to buy the new one so you can ensure you get the right one,” says Jam.

 Pest control has been a common confusion between landlords and tenants.
 In the case of Bob, it is his responsibility to organise and pay for standard pest control.
 If there does happen to be an infestation in the home, it is then the owner’s responsibility to rectify it.

 So now that we’re coming into the warmer months, it’ll be your job to get rid of those pesky creepy crawlies.

 If you are a pet owner, another tenant task that is required is to organise flea treatment.
 “Most agencies will request that you have flea treatment done when leaving the property.
-Make sure you check this on your tenancy agreement, so you can ensure you get the right treatment done prior to your final inspection,” recommends Renee.
+Make sure you check this on your tenancy agreement, so you can ensure you get the right treatment done prior to your final inspection,” recommends James.